Ersgard

 -Many pilgrims want to drink beer here.
 The beer has a special position, it is Stjørdal’s pride for its special taste of smoked malt.
 All the farms used to have a sowing house, a house where the malt is roasted, due to the danger of fire, it was built a hundred metres from the farm, says Grete.

 Just as the food is varied and has its roots in hundreds of years of agriculture, animal husbandry and beer brewing, the farm image is traditionally beautiful.
 The elongated buildings each carry a story.
-You can almost hear the cows roaring from the ” fjöset”, the barn, which is today used as a banquet hall.
+You can almost hear the cows roaring from ” fjöset”, the barn, which is today used as a banquet hall.
 But when Kjellrun was born 76 years ago, there were cows, chickens and sheep here.

 FACTS